KiraResari/ceal-chronicler-f/Protocol.md

     * For example, should I implement logic to prevent for locations to be their own parent? or the parent of their parent?
     * I think the answer is no, because while it makes no sense within a world, as soon as you enter Minayero, strange things like that suddenly become possible
     * So yeah, let's leave the control at an absolute minimum level here for now
+  * Okay, the basic functionality works now
+  * However, for some strange reason, jumping to the location by clicking its button does not work yet

 # TODO